-Figure 1.2 shows another example, in which six points of discontinuity of a function defined on the interval [0, 20] have been located adaptively by execution of the command f = chebfun(@(x) sqrt(abs(besselj(0,x))), [0 20]).
+Figure 2 shows another example in which six points of discontinuity of a function defined on the interval [0, 20] have been located adaptively by the execution of the command f = chebfun(@(x) sqrt(abs(besselj(0,x))), [0 20]).

-Capabilities for dealing with piecewise functions defined symbolically have existed for a number of years in the symbolic computing systems Maple and Mathematica. which in fact both have commands with the name "piecewise" [15, 20].
-As always, the symbolic approach brings great power in certain cases but a great cost in others, when the quantities of interest cannot be determined symbolically or when expressions grow combinatorially in length [18].
+Capabilities for dealing with piecewise functions defined symbolically have existed for a number of years in the symbolic computing systems Maple and Mathematica, which, in fact, both have commands with the name 'piecewise' (Wolfram, 2003; Maplesoft, 2005-2008).
+As always, the symbolic approach brings great power in certain cases but a great cost in others when the quantities of interest cannot be determined symbolically or when expressions grow combinatorially in length (Trefethen, 2007).
 Concerning numerical computation with piecewise functions, we do not know of any other projects closely related to the present one.
-A more distant relative is the fascinating work of Curtis and Powell from forty years ago, in which the aim was to determine spline fits to given functions automatically to a specified accuracy [8, 16].
-(Curtis and Powell insist on $C^2$ continuity but point out that this condition could be relaxed.)
-It is marvelous to see in this work how fundamental mathematical ideas have lasted through the generations while the computational environment has changed beyond recognition.
-The numerical example discussed at some length in [16], for example, is the function $f(x) = 1/(0.01 + (x - 0.3)^2)$ , which the chebfun system approximates to 15-digit accuracy in less than 0.1 secs. on a desktop computer.
+A more distant relative is the fascinating work of Curtis & Powell (1967) forty years ago, in which the aim was to determine spline fits to given functions automatically to a specified accuracy (Powell, 1970).
+(Curtis and Powell insisted on C^2 -continuity but pointed out that this condition could be relaxed.)
+It is marvellous to see in this work how fundamental mathematical ideas have lasted through the generations, while the computational environment has changed beyond recognition.
+The numerical example discussed at some length in Powell (1970), for example, is the function $f(x) = 1/(0.01 + (x - 0.3)^2)$, which the chebfun system approximates to 15-digit accuracy in less than 0.1 s on a desktop computer.